 If you live in Portland Oregon or the metro area of the Portland suburbs, you know that we have a truly unique culture and way of life.
 Whether we live in Beaverton, Lake Oswego, Hillsboro or Gresham, we all tend to say we live in Portland and connect with the cool, weird, green and interesting elements that make up our entire area.
 While thinking about it the other day, we thought it would be fun to do some research on some of the not-so-popular facts about Portland and include some of the more unique and crazy facts as well.
 So enjoy these fun facts about Portland Oregon.

 Some of the facts and tidbits we discovered were quite surprising to us and we think you will find them interesting as well.
 We also want to point out that a few of the fun facts listed could not readily be verified and we also made up one that should get a smile out of you.
 So here’s the things you didn’t know about Portland.

 20 Unique Facts About Portland, Oregon

-1 – The Portland International Airport (PDX) is ranked as the number 1 World’s Best Airport (domestic) Apparently it’s more than a few that take photo’s of their feet at PDX.
+1 – The Portland International Airport (PDX) was ranked as the number 1 World’s Best Airport (domestic), by Travel + Leisure.
+Apparently, it’s more than a few that take photos of their feet at PDX.

 2 – Portland ranked as the 10th Best Big City in the U.S. – Condé Nast Traveler spoke to over 100,000 people to get their picks for the best big cities and Portland came out in the top 10.
 How cool is that?